google/earthenterprise/docs/geedocs/docsrc/answer/portable/portableGlobeServer5_2.rst

       #.
 Click outside of the text field.
 Your polygon appears on the
          map, if you are running the deprecated Google Earth plug-in.

-      .. rubric:: Manually drawing the polygon
+      .. rubric:: Manually Drawing the Polygon

       *This method is only available if you have the deprecated Google Earth plug-in running in your browser.*